department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-09-profile-hub-usability/research-plan.md

 #### Primary criteria (must-haves)

 Inclusive representation:
-- People who use screen readers
+- 2 people who use screen readers
-- People who use magnification
+- 3 people who use magnification
-- People who are 55+
+- 3 people who are 55+
-- People with cognitive considerations
+- 4 people with identify as having a cognitive consideration

 Additionally, all participants:
 - Must be veterans